zeniuseducation/forclojure/README.md

-# forclojure
+# 4Clojure solutions

-My Solutions to 4 clojures, I use expectations style from Jayfields.
-So the unit tests resides in test folders, whereas the functions resides in source codes.
+My Solutions to 4clojure.com problems, I use expectations from Jayfields to make the workflow.
+So far all the codes are in test directory where I can simply edit the test files and run from there.

 ## Usage